ggarper1/SmallCProblems/UTILS.md

 - **Note**: Does not free stored values

 **`void btDestroyAll(BinaryTree_t *tree)`**
-- Frees the tree structure and all stored values
+- Frees the tree structure and all stored values using the `freeItem` function
 - **Parameters**: `tree` - The Binary Tree to destroy
 - **Warning**: After calling this, accessing previously stored elements causes undefined behavior